microsoft/vscode-docs/release-notes/latest.md

 ## Languages - JavaScript

 **Please note**: If you have tested the [Salsa](https://github.com/Microsoft/TypeScript/issues/4789) preview in the past and have configured the `typescript.tsdk` setting, then please make sure to remove it.
-Otherwise you might use an old TypeScript version.
+Otherwise you might be using an older version of TypeScript.
 When you have `typescript.tsdk` set, then the TypeScript version is shown in the bottom right of the Status Bar.

 ### Disable Syntax Validation when using ES7 constructs

-Some users want to use syntax constructs like the proposed ES7 Object Rest/Spread Properties.
+Some users want to use syntax constructs like the proposed **ES7 Object Rest/Spread Properties**.
 However, these are currently not supported by Salsa and are flagged as errors.
-For users who still want to use these ES7 features, we have revived the `javascript.validate.enable` setting to disable all built-in syntax checking.
-If you do this, we recommend that you use a linter like `eslint` to validate your code.
-Since the JavaScript support doesn't understand ES7 constructs, features like IntelliSense might not be fully accurate.
+For users who still want to use these **ES7** features, we have revived the `javascript.validate.enable` setting to disable all built-in syntax checking.
+If you do this, we recommend that you use a linter like **ESLint** to validate your code.
+Since the JavaScript support doesn't understand **ES7** constructs, features like IntelliSense might not be fully accurate.

 ### Guidance in creating a jsconfig.json file